henriquelaureano/rmd-rautu/README.md

-# rmd-rautu: Rmd: R Markdown file; Rautu: Joke with "How to do"
+# rmd-rautu: Rmd: R Markdown; Rautu: Joke with "How to do"

 ### Brief introduction to R Markdown and Knitr